-- between a Location Server UE and a Reference UE, so the Location Server UE can gain additional reference information to help position a Target UE (similar to a Location Server NF getting information from base stations);
+- between a SL Positioning Server UE and a Reference UE, so the SL Positioning Server UE can gain additional reference information to help position a Target UE (similar to a Location Server NF getting information from base stations);

-- between a Target UE and a Reference UE, at least for the case when a Target UE need not rely on a Location Server UE to position itself.
+- between a Target UE and a Reference UE, at least for the case when a Target UE need not rely on a SL Positioning Server UE to position itself.

 It is also important to consider that SL Positioning or Ranging can operate with a Location Server Platform/NF.
 Synergies must therefore be sought between peer-to-peer and "network-based" (i.e. using a Location Server Platform/NF) SL positioning operations in terms of the related Positioning Protocol.